 - You can book tours to most of the Mývatn attractions.
 Saga Travel offers day tours.
 They also go to Askja and Holuhraun, Dettifoss, Ásbyrgi, from Mývatn, Akureyri or Reykjavík.
 To book it, just contact us!

 - Accommodation: There are several hotels and guesthouses around the area, as well as campsites.
 My personal favourite: Narfastaðir Guesthouse.

 - Did you know that “mý” in “Mývatn” means midges?
-It’s named after the flies that swarm around the lake when the weather is still, and that’s why there’s so much trout in the lake.
-They’re not as bad as mosquitos but you might still want to carry a net.
+It’s named after the flies that swarm around the lake when the weather is still, and that’s why there are so many trout in the lake.
+They’re not as bad as mosquitos, but you might still want to carry a net.